sacooper01/Group6/README.md

 Nice visuals to illustrate your main concepts and why this project is important for businesses.

-Author List: With links to each member's GitHub page.
-Each member's GitHub page should have a proper readme profile with a well-written bio.
+Author List:
+Augie Cooper  -- Link to page
+Ethan Snyder  -- Link to page
+Malachi Imoh  -- Link to page
+Rhys Nordstrom  -- Link to page

 Project Scope: Be as specific as possible with the scope of your project (which should be as narrowly focused as possible.)